 Pro tip:Consider using a cover letter template that matches your resume to create a cohesive and professional appearance for your application materials.

-That’s all it takes to write a great US resume.
+When you put all these steps in place, you’re set up to write a great U.S. resume.
 Before we go, just to be safe, we’ll show you what to omit from your resume.

 Certain details that might be standard or expected in resumes from other countries can be counterproductive or even frowned upon in the United States.